Guide to the Literature Minor

 Declaring an English Literature Minor

 You may download major declaration forms and minor declaration forms from Weinberg's Policies, Procedures and Forms page.
-Once you have completed the form, e-mail it to Jim Hodge, the Director of Undergraduate Studies (DUS).
+Once you have completed the form, e-mail it to Jeffrey Masten, the Director of Undergraduate Studies (DUS).
 Once signed by the DUS, they will then submit the completed declaration form to the WCAS Office of Undergraduate Studies.